-Through our majority or wholly-owned subsidiaries, we conduct operations primarily in Central America, the Caribbean and Asia, and as such we are subject to both economic and political instabilities that cause volatility in foreign currency exchange rates or weak economic conditions.
-As of February 28, 2002, we had a total of 24 warehouses (adding a twenty-fifth and a twenty-sixth in March 2002) operating in ten foreign countries and one U.S. territory.
-Nineteen of the 24 warehouses operate under currencies other than the U.S. dollar.
-For the six months ended February 28, 2002, approximately 84% of our net warehouse sales were in foreign currencies.
+Through our majority or wholly-owned subsidiaries, we conduct operations primarily in Latin America, the Caribbean and Asia, and as such we are subject to both economic and political instabilities that cause volatility in foreign currency exchange rates or weak economic conditions.
+As of May 31, 2002, we had a total of 26 warehouses operating in ten foreign countries and two U.S. territories.
+Twenty of those 26 warehouses operate under currencies other than the U.S. dollar.
+For the nine months ended May 31, 2002, approximately 83% of our net warehouse sales were in foreign currencies.
 We expect to enter into additional foreign countries in the future, which will increase the percentage of net warehouse sales denominated in foreign currencies.

 Foreign currencies in most of the countries where we operate have historically devalued against the U.S. dollar and are expected to continue to devalue.
-We manage our foreign currency risks at times by hedging currencies through non-deliverable forward exchange contracts, or NDFs, that are generally for durations of six months or less and no physical exchange of currency occurs at maturity (only the resulting gain or loss).
+We manage our foreign currency risks at times by hedging currencies through non-deliverable forward exchange contracts, or NDFs, that are generally for durations of six months or less and that do not provide for physical exchange of currency at maturity (only the resulting gain or loss).
 The premium associated with each NDF is amortized on a straight-line basis over the term of the NDF, and mark-to-market amounts and realized gains or losses are recognized on the settlement date in cost of goods sold.
 The related receivables or liabilities with counterparties to the NDFs are recorded in the consolidated balance sheet.
-As of February 28, 2002, we had NDFs outstanding of \$1.2 million, \$1.0 million and \$1.5 million which expired on March 6, 2002, April 2, 2002 and April 12, 2002, respectively.
-The mark-to-market unrealized losses as of February 28, 2002 on the NDFs outstanding were approximately \$17,000, \$9,000 and \$16,000, respectively.
-For the six months ended February 28, 2002, realized losses were approximately \$147,000 from NDFs previously entered into.
-We may continue to purchase NDFs in the future to mitigate foreign exchange losses, but due to the volatility and lack of derivative financial instruments in the countries in which we operate, significant risk from unexpected devaluation of local currencies exist.
-Foreign exchange transaction losses realized, which are included as a part of the costs of goods sold in the consolidated statement of operations, for the six months ended February 28, 2002 (including the cost of the NDFs), were \$593,000.
+As of May 31, 2002, we had no outstanding NDFs and therefore no mark-to-market unrealized amounts as of May 31, 2002.
+For the nine months ended May 31, 2002, realized losses were approximately \$316,000 from NDFs previously entered into.
+Although we have not purchased any NDFs subsequent to May 31, 2002, we may continue to purchase NDFs in the future to mitigate foreign exchange losses.
+However, due to the volatility and lack of derivative financial instruments in the countries in which we operate, significant risk from unexpected devaluation of local currencies exists.
+Foreign exchange transaction losses realized, which are included as a part of the costs of goods sold in the consolidated statement of operations, were \$747,000 for the nine months ended May 31, 2002 (including the cost of the NDFs).